Charge and spin instabilities in superconducting La$_3$Ni$_2$O$_7$

 In the nonmagnetic calculation, the $Amam$ structure is found to be lowest in energy at ambient pressure.
 The corresponding band structure, depicted in Fig.~\ref{fig:dft}(a), reveals fully filled $t_{2g}$ and partially filled $e_g$ states.
-The electron occupation projected onto the Ni-3$d$ Wannier basis is approximately 8.2, indicating a strong hybridization between the Ni-3$d$ and O-2$p$ orbitals and a clear deviation from the nominal 3$d^{7.5}$ configuration expected from simple valence counting.
+The electron occupation projected onto the Ni-3$d$ Wannier basis is approximately 8.2, comparable to the value obtained from the above model analysis, indicating the existence of substantial ligand holes.
 The optimized $Pnma$ and $P2_1/m$ structure coincide with the $Amam$ one within numerical accuracy, showing no sign of bond order depicted in Fig.~\ref{fig:model}(d).
 The $Fmmm$ structure is higher in energy by about 20 meV per formula unit (f.u.).
-The energy difference gradually decreases with increasing pressure, and disappears at about 6 GPa, at which point the $Amam$ structure turns into $Fmmm$ with suppressed octahedral tilts, consistent with the results reported in Ref.~\cite{Sun2023}.
+The energy difference gradually decreases with increasing pressure, and disappears at about 6 GPa, at which point the $Amam$ structure turns into $Fmmm$ with suppressed octahedral tilts, consistent with the results in Ref.~\cite{Sun2023}.
 The situation changes drastically when the spin polarization is taken into account.
-With moderate $U_\mathrm{eff}$ values, the total energy decreases significantly by forming localized moments with long range orders and opening a spin gap in the band structure~\cite{SupMat}.
+With moderate $U_\mathrm{eff}$ values, the total energy decreases significantly by forming localized moments with long range orders~\cite{SupMat}.
 One example for the $A$-type antiferromagnetic configuration is shown in Fig.~\ref{fig:dft}(b).
-Under ambient pressure, comparison between the total energy of $Amam$ and $Pnma$ or $P2_1/m$ structures in Fig.~\ref{fig:dft}(c) shows that a concurrent bond order further reduces the total energy by a sizable $\sim$ 50 meV/f.u., indicating a strong instability towards lowered lattice symmetry.
+Compared to the FM state which remains metallic~\cite{Pardo2011}, AFM states exhibit a spin gap in the band structure and possess significantly lower energies, as shown in Fig.~\ref{fig:dft}(c).
+Under ambient pressure, comparison between the total energy of $Amam$ and $Pnma$ or $P2_1/m$ structures in Fig.~\ref{fig:dft}(c) shows that a concurrent bond and charge order further reduces the total energy by a sizable $\sim$ 50 meV/f.u., indicative of strong mutual feedback between the electronic and lattice degrees of freedom~\cite{Zhang2020stripe}.
 The two distorted structures show negligible energy difference, confirming a weak inter-bilayer coupling of the electronic structure.
-With increasing pressure, the bond-order energy gain gradually reduces to about 20 meV/f.u. at 30 GPa, suggesting a suppressed tendency towards structural distortion and associated charge disproportionation.
+With increasing pressure, the bond-order energy gain gradually reduces to about 20 meV/f.u. at 30 GPa, suggesting a suppressed tendency towards structural distortion and associated charge order.
+We note that under high pressure, an antiferromagnetic stripe phase with a double-sized magnetic unit cell emerges as the most stable one with slightly lower energy compared to the A-type solution~\cite{Zhang2020stripe}, where a similar trend of pressure-suppressed bond order is also observed~\cite{SupMat}.
 Fig.~\ref{fig:dft}(d) shows the pressure dependent Ni-O-Ni bond angles and Ni-O bond length differences for the $Pnma$ structure with $A$-type antiferromagnetic configuration, both characterizing a gradually reduced structural distortion with increasing pressure.
 Here, $\delta d_\mathrm{Ni-O}$ is defined as the in ($ab$) and out-of-plane ($c$) Ni-O bond length differences between the two octahedra, and the different signs indicate a dominant Jahn-Teller type distortion.
 At 20 GPa, the octahedron-averaged $\delta d_\mathrm{Ni-O}$ is about $0.05$~\AA, corresponding to $\delta d/d_0=0.013$ in Fig.~\ref{fig:model} for calculated average $d_0=1.91$ \AA{}, which produces only a small charge and moment disproportionation.
 Similar results are obtained for $P2_1/m$~\cite{SupMat}.
 As it is known from the cuprates that the charge and spin instabilities compete with superconductivity~\cite{Keimer2015,Fradkin2015}, their suppression under pressure could be crucial for the emergence of superconductivity in \LNO{} in experiment~\cite{Sun2023}.